otmanm/ai-systems-thinking-workshop/README.md

 - **Product, operations, and marketing leaders** using AI in daily workflows
 - **Consultants and managers** who need reliable AI outputs, not demos

-Delivered to 700+ professionals across EMEA (SaaS, Fortune 500, Healthcare) with 73% sustained adoption rates.
+Delivered to 700+ professionals across EMEA (Startups & Fortune 500) with 73% sustained adoption rates.

 ---